hzla/Pokeweb-Live/README.md

     <img src="https://i.imgur.com/qx3qSi6.png" width="auto" height="300">
 </p>

 Next, navigate to Pokeweb/public/dist/js/data/sets/gen5.js.
 This file defines the variable SETDEX_BW, and you need to change the entire contents of this variable to what you just copied.
+Then hard refresh (refresh and clear cache) and the sets should be imported

 <p align="center">
     <img src="https://i.imgur.com/uGFhibt.png" width="auto" height="300">
 </p>

-If you would like to share the calculator after importing your set data, simply copy the contents of Pokeweb/public/dist and anyone can use the calculator by running index.html in the browser.

-Or if you wish you can simply host the dist folder on a service like github
+If you would like to share the calculator after importing your set data, you can host the dist folder on a service like github